RenstonFerns/renstonferns.github.io/content/_index.md

     id: research-vision
     content:
       title: "Research Vision"
-      text: |
+      text:
-        My research focuses on developing scalable, regionally grounded pathways for low-carbon liquid fuels.
+        "My research focuses on developing scalable, regionally grounded pathways for low-carbon liquid fuels.
 I am particularly interested in how biomass, agricultural residues, captured CO₂, and low-carbon hydrogen can be integrated into circular fuel systems that are technically feasible, environmentally meaningful, and economically transparent.
         My doctoral work developed integrated Aspen Plus models for biomass-to-e-methanol systems and connected them with life cycle assessment, techno-economic analysis, uncertainty analysis, and combustion evaluation.
 This allows fuel pathways to be assessed not only by yield, but also by carbon utilization, life-cycle emissions, cost structure, and end-use performance.
-        Going forward, I aim to extend this work toward dynamic LCA/TEA, AI-assisted process assessment, digital-twin-enabled sustainability platforms, and decision-support tools for CO₂-to-X and biomass-derived fuel systems.
+        Going forward, I aim to extend this work toward dynamic LCA/TEA, AI-assisted process assessment, digital-twin-enabled sustainability platforms, and decision-support tools for CO₂-to-X and biomass-derived fuel systems".
     design:
+      layout: cards
       background:
         color:
           light: "#f4fbfa"